matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

     LTC(Change Lead Time)
 ```

-Waiting is a pure component of **Change Lead Time**. _Accelerate_ research highlights fast feedback loops as one of the strongest predictors of success - teams that shorten the path from commit to deploy (which reduces waiting) consistently outperform those trapped in slow feedback cycles.
+Waiting is a pure component of **Change Lead Time**.
+The 2024 statistics show the devastating impact of "waiting for approval".
+Elite performers, who have continuous flow, go from commit to production in less than one day.

+Low performers, trapped in waiting cycles, take up to six months.
+This 127x difference is primarily composed of wait time.
+The actual coding time is often the same; the difference is the waste of waiting.

 ### Overproduction